 Prior to joining RSM, Sara was a partner in a regional accounting firm where she served clients and was a concurring and consultation resource for accounting and assurance needs.
 Sara also worked for a Big Four accounting firm in a variety of roles, including audit client service, national office consultation, and global office public policy.

 Sara is a member of the Center for Audit Quality Professional Practice Executive Committee and past member of the AICPA Private Company Practice Section Technical Issues Committee.

 Sara received a Bachelor of Accountancy from the University of North Dakota (UND).
 She is a 2015 inductee in the UND Accounting Hall of Fame and a member of the UND College of Business and Public Administration Advisory Board.
 (Member since 2018-2019)

-Marcia Marien is a Partner of O’Connor Davies, specializing in government and not-for-profit auditing, accounting and advising.
-Her role includes oversight of approximately 30 financial audits, including state and federal single audits.
+Marcia Marien is Controller of the Township of Brookfield, CT.
+She was formerly a partner of PKF O’Connor Davies, specializing in government and not-for-profit auditing, accounting and advising.
+Her role included oversight of approximately 30 financial audits, including state and federal single audits.

 Marcia has more than 30 years of experience in public accounting.
 She previously served as the managing partner of a medium-sized CPA firm, which merged with O’Connor Davies, handling the entire firm’s accounting, auditing, quality control and administrative functions.